moaazassali/clickhouse-cpp-c-bridge/tests/README.md

 The tests are written in C++ and use the [doctest](https://github.com/doctest/doctest]) testing framework.

-The tests are built using CMake.
-To build the tests:
+To build the tests, use CMake and do the following:

 1. Build the `clickhouse-cpp-c-bridge-tests` target.
 2. Run `cd out/<your_build_dir>`